 Recitations, three periods a week; laboratory, two double periods a week.
+Credit, one unit.

-CIVICS, ECONOMICS AND SOCIOLOGY
+CIVICS, ECONOMICS AND SOCIOLOGY MISS HAY MISS BRECKENRIDGE MISS BROOKS

-MISS CASEBIER

 Two of these courses are offered each year.

 CIVICS.
 This course is a study of the principles and functions of democracy in the United States.